+As the first generation to grow up “online,” designing websites for millennials can be challenging.
 Millennials feel like they’re running the world with the amount of media coverage they get.
-Compared to gen Y at the same age, this group of hyper-focused young adults seems to be crushing it in every part of their lives.
+Compared to Gen X at the same age, this group of hyper-focused young adults seems to be pushing hard every part of their lives as a generation.

 Since millennials lead busy lives, they don’t have time to skim over long paragraphs.
 A great idea for optimizing your website for millennials is to use as little text as possible and only where it’s really needed.

 Millennials have effectively maximized their time by multitasking.
 It’s not uncommon for millennials to opt for things that fulfill multiple purposes, like consuming TikTok videos for education and entertainment at the same time.
 Or driving while learning new things with the help of podcasts.
 So making your website multitasking and multi-purpose friendly is a great way to appeal to the millennial audience.